3 New Zealand Native Plants And How To Use Them

 Mānuka is well known for the medicinal boost it gives honey, but the plant itself is amazing on its own.
 It is a perennial shrub that can grow quite tall and thick.
 Mānuka has large numbers of very small, pointed leaves, up to 12 mm long and about 4 mm wide.

-As with akeake and horopito you can dry the leaves or flowers and add a small amount to a tea and use to support digestion and your nervous system.
+As with akeake and horopito, you can dry the leaves or flowers and add a small amount to a tea to support digestion and your nervous system.

-Ideally you would be using 1.5gm of dried herb twice daily.
-An important thing to remember is to take it well before a meal as it can stop you absorbing some minerals from your food.
+Ideally, you would be using 1.5 grams of dried herb twice daily.
+An important thing to remember is to take it well before a meal, as it can stop you absorbing some minerals from your food.

 Mānuka is an important component in our Immunity Tonic, Liver Bitters and our Elderberry Switchel.⁣